 Horton Hatches the Egg & Horton Hears a Who!

-This fantasy is a hardcover edition that was published by Random House for Young Readers on October 12, 1940 and August 12, 1954, respectively and has 64 and 62 pages.
+fantasy that was published by Random House for Young Readers on October 12, 1940 and August 12, 1954, respectively and has 64 and 62 pages.

 This is about the two Horton titles which Dr. Seuss wrote for children, and I can thoroughly understand why these are considered classics — Horton Hatches the Egg won the Lewis Carroll Shelf Award in 1958.
 The rhythm of reading perked me up no end, and I adored the illustrations.
 Simple, spare, with lots of humor.